secretstartups/handbook/people-group/offboarding/index.html.md

 ### Severance Process for US-based Team Members

-1. ***Specialist***: The People Specialist assigned to the particular offboarding case at hand should select the appropriate severance template.
+1. ***TMR***: The TMR Specialist assigned to the particular offboarding case at hand should select the appropriate severance template.
 Options include: Non-California over 40, California over 40, Non-California under 40, California under 40.
-1. ***Specialist***: The People Specialist should make a copy of the template and save it in the `Copies of Individual Severance Agreements` folder.
+1. ***TMR***: The TMR Specialist should make a copy of the template and save it in the `Copies of Individual Severance Agreements` folder.
-1. ***Specialist***: The People Specialist should fill out the document.
+1. ***TMR***: The TMR Specialist should fill out the document.
-1. ***Specialist***: The People Specialist will ping the stock team in the stock option section of the document.
+1. ***TMR***: The TMR Specialist will ping the stock team in the stock option section of the document.
-1. ***Specialist***: The People Specialist will share with the PBP and Legal for final review/approval.
+1. ***TMR***: The TMR Specialist will share with the PBP and Legal for final review/approval.
 1. ***TMR***: The TMR will stage the document in DocuSign for signatures.
 Please note that depending on the template used, team members have a limited amount of time to sign the Separation and Release of Claims Agreement.